-An iconic gay bar changes its business model to survive gentrification
+To survive gentrification, an iconic gay bar changes its business model

 The Stud, a gay bar and performance space in San Francisco’s South of Market neighborhood, turned 50 in 2016.
 But, it was also in the news that year for another reason: The owner was calling it quits after a new landlord upped the rent by nearly $6000 — from $3800 a month to $9500.